Clementine951/ALGOSUP_2022_Project_3_D/README.md

 - [x] Creation of a Trello
 - [x] Creation of a Slack server
-- [ ] Creation of the Fonctionnal specification
-- [ ] Creation of the Software architecture design choices
-- [ ] Creation of the Technical specification
 - [x] Division of tasks
 - [x] Choice of project manager and team leader
 - [x] Generate sin wave